PureStorage-OpenConnect/ansible-playbook-examples/flashblade/pure-fb-objectstore-setup/README.md

 Role Variables
 --------------

-There are two variable files "fb_details.yml" and "fb_secrets.yml" are holding the Ansible variables for the role at path `vars/<enviorement_name>`.
+There are two variable files "fb_details.yml" and "fb_secrets.yml" are holding the Ansible variables for the role at path `vars/<environment_name>`.

 This role and playbook can be used to setup object-store on FlashBlade servers in different environments.
 To store role variable files user can create different directories with `vars/<environment_name>`.
 User must specify `<environment_name>` while running `ansible-playbook` by specifying value in extra vars command line flag `-e "env=<environment_name>"`.

 Ansible playbooks require API token to connect to FlashBlade servers.
 API token can be obtained by connecting FlashBlade management VIP through ssh for a specific user and running the following purity command.
    ```
    $ ssh <pureuser>@<pure_fb_mgmt_ip>
-   $ pureadmin list <username> --api-token -–expose
+   $ pureadmin list <username> --api-token --expose
    ```
 Update "api_token" obtained from FlashBlade in "fb_secrets.yml" file and "fb_url" value with FlashBlade Management VIP in "fb_details.yml"